Documentation Menu

 How Interest Matching Works

-When you add an interest like "distributed systems" or "fermentation", Scour converts that phrase into a semantic embedding.
+When you add an interest like "distributed systems" or "fermentation," Scour converts that phrase into a semantic embedding (a vector that represents its meaning).
 Every article in Scour's database also has an embedding generated from its content.

-- An interest in "machine learning" will find articles about "neural networks" and "deep learning" even if they don't contain the exact phrase
+• An interest in "machine learning" finds articles about "neural networks" and "deep learning" even if they don't contain the literal phrase

-- A specific interest like "PyTorch distributed training" will find relevant content even when phrased differently
+• A specific interest like "PyTorch distributed training" finds relevant content even when phrased differently

 Timeframe & Recency